 This post is sponsored by Yoplait.

 Two weeks ago my kids and I drove down to visit my family before my husband’s family reunion.
-The Mister was going to meet us for the reunion after some tests for med school in Iowa, so it was just me and the kids.
+My husband was going to meet us for the reunion after some tests for med school in Iowa, so it was just me and the kids.
 Stopping on road trips when you have two kids under three and no husband accompanying you is the worst, so I wanted to make sure I packed lots of delicious snacks so we wouldn’t have to all get in and out of the car.

 This time, I packed a little basket and a cooler with some of my toddler’s favorite wholesome snacks, because honestly, he is the one that I was worried about getting hungry and bored on our four hour drive.
 Today I wanted to share some of what I packed to help any other moms who might want to save money and time by packing ahead and bringing some wholesome snacks for a road trip with kids!